altanlabs/altan-ui/packages/database/README.md

 - `DELETE /table/{table_id}/record/{record_id}`
   Delete a record from the table.

-Ensure your backend API conforms to these endpoints and data structures for smooth integration.
+Ensure your backend API conforms to these endpoints and data structures for seamless integration.

 ---